Associate Professor of Theoretical Particle Physics

 I obtained my PhD in theoretical physics from the University of Helsinki

-in 2004.
-After this, I worked as a postdoctoral researcher at the
+in 2004, and thereafter worked as a postdoctoral researcher at the

 University of Washington (2004-2007), the Technical University of Vienna

 (2007) as well as CERN, Geneva (2008-2009).
 From Switzerland I moved to

 Germany and Bielefeld, where I headed a Sofja